PsychoCod3r/libdfloat/README.md

 everything is in decimal format.

 To compile:
-Place dfloat.c and dfloat.h in the same directory as your project Create linkable object file: gcc -c dfloat.c
+Place dfloat.c and dfloat.h in the same directory as your project.
+Create linkable object file: gcc -c dfloat.c
-#include "dfloat.h" in any C files that use libdfloat
+#include "dfloat.h" in any C files that use libdfloat.
-Make linkable object files from your own project files Run the following command: gcc -o project_name *.o
+Make linkable object files from your own project files.
+Run the following command: gcc -o project_name *.o

 Be sure to credit me and include the Michael Warren FSL with any project